officealexa2020/project/README.md

 Okay.
 So, I can actually ask the Siri a different question,

 Example

-"Give me directions to nearest Starbucks".
-This time, I don't care about how long it takes,
-I just need the directions.
-And so this time, Siri gives me the directions of a map.
-And let's say that this is a different intent like navigation.directions.closest.
-And you actually need to classify different intents, you need to distinguish between them, and this is classification task and you can measure accuracy here.
-And one more example, "Give me directions to Starbucks."
+"Give me directions to Starbucks."

-This time, I don't say that I need the time or the nearest Starbucks, that's why the system doesn't know which Starbucks I want.
+Now, the system doesn't know which Starbucks I want.
 And that's when this system initiate the dialogue with me and because it needs additional information like which Starbucks.
 And this is intent: navigation.directions.
 And how to think about this dialogue and how our chat bot, a personal assistant actually tracks what we are saying to it.

-You should think of intent as actually a form that a user needs to fill in.
+***You should think of intent as actually a form that a user needs to fill in.***
 Each intent has a set of fields or so-called slots that must be filled in to execute the user request.
 Let's look at the example intent like navigation.directions.